JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 Before we start, please prepare your environment.
 Usually, modern Web development requires you to install [Node JS](https://nodejs.org/) and Node Package Manager (NPM).
 It might be not very convenient if you are a Java Developer and make the very first step with the modern Web.
 For this case, we prepared the `Docker-compose.yml` which will take care of compiling/transpiling and bundling in the JS.

-To build your plugin, use
+To build your plugin within the Docker container, use

 ```shell script
 docker-compose run build